 I thought I had it all figured out; it was on paper, this was before the school year even started, everything will turn out perfectly… Yeah, right.
 I fell victim of being in the “too good to be true” trap and now, I no longer sit too comfortably in any situation any more.
 Back to the story.

 Obviously it was not perfect, everything on paper was the opposite of what really happened.
 No, seriously!
 Till this day I am still a bit upset but I can honestly look back and know that was MY prom story.
 However, this post isn’t about my prom story, that can be for another time.
-Right now, I want to provide a few prom preparation advice from experience, so prom for you can be unforgettable in the most enchanting way possible.
+Right now, I want to provide a prom guide, preparation do’s and don’ts, tips, and advice from experience, so your memories from prom can be unforgettable in the most enchanting way possible.

 Here’s what you DO